troy/troy.github.com-blog-old/source/_posts/2018-05-14-roon-more-ways-to-discover-and-play-music-not-in-my-roon-library.markdown

 Hey all, here's a wish and a few possible implementation ideas.
 Please understand that I'm spending the effort to write this down because I care about seeing Roon succeed, not because I want to slam Roon.

-Also, as with any feature request, some of this is almost certainly wrong or doesn't apply to Roon's business :slight_smile:
+Also, as with any feature request, some of this is almost certainly wrong or doesn't apply to Roon's business :-)

 ## Summary